 Families can also use their your card to get free vitamin supplements.
 These are tablets for women and drops for children.
 Pregnant women, women with a baby under one year old and children aged up to their fourth birth will receive Healthy Start vitamins.

 - Healthy Start women’s vitamin tablets contain Folic acid, vitamin C, vitamin D.

 - Healthy Start children’s vitamin drops contain vitamin A, vitamin C and vitamin D.

 Where can the Healthy Start Card be used?

 Parents and carers receiving Healthy Start card should be offered information on how to use them to increase the amount of fruit and vegetables in their family’s diet.
 The Healthy Start website details local retailers that accept the Healthy Start card (they must display a Mastercard symbol), based on the families address www.healthystart.nhs.uk/.

 - Milk floats or vans

-Healthy Start Vitamin Drops are distributed through primary care trusts.
+Families can use their card to get Healthy Start Vitamin which are distributed through primary care trusts.
 Vitamins are suitable for vegetarians and free from wheat, fish, egg, salt.
 No colours, flavours or preservatives are used and they do not contain gluten.